Health and Wellbeing: How to Care for Yourself While Working the Night Shift

 Knowing that you have a certain amount of control over family members doesn’t mean you have the same control over the neighbors.
 Those who have outdoor dogs that constantly bark can create ill feelings.
 A heart to heart chat may enlighten them to your dilemma.

 Invest in a good pair of ear plugs-they work wonders!
 A fan that circulates air while giving off a soft whirring noise might be soothing.
-Eye shades is helpful, especially if you do not have good window blinds.
+Eye shades are helpful, especially if you do not have good window blinds.
 Music played softly will help some, although it may be a distraction to others.

 Window adjustment is a must for those sleeping during the day.
 If you have an opportunity, investing in window darkening curtains is beneficial.
 These are specially made to filter out the sunlight.